sidneycadot/te802-pl-test/README.md

     If you don't hear different signals on your left and right ears, play around with the jack for a bit — I found it works best if it's not jammed in fully.

-    After this multi-media experience, press some buttons or move some switches to experience the visceral pleasure of lighting up LEDs.
+    After this immersive multi-media experience, press some buttons or move some switches to experience the visceral pleasure of lighting up LEDs.

 With this design as a starting point, the world of FPGAs is yours to conquer!